• Skip to main content

 Some muscle groups are left untrained, and any weaknesses and imbalances can lead to injuries.

-Therefore, for the best results, the easiest way to plug any developmental gaps is to complement your running workouts with a little strength training.
+Therefore, the easiest way to plug any developmental gaps is to complement your running workouts with a little strength training for the best results.

-You can still put most of your effort into running, but a couple of strength training workouts per week will make your runs more enjoyable, safer, more effective.
+You can still put most of your effort into running, but a couple of weekly strength training workouts will make your runs more enjoyable, safer, and more effective.

-See the 12 Best Leg Strengthening Exercises for Runners + Workout for more details on how to enhance your running body transformation with strength training.
+See this article: 12 Best Leg Strengthening Exercises for Runners + Workout for more details on how to enhance your running body transformation with strength training.

 The Fit Apprentice® Program